 In around 2014, Indiana experienced a “third wave” when fentanyl and fentanyl analogs appeared on the scene.
 Heroin is cheaper than prescription opioids, but fentanyl is even less expensive than heroin.
 Fentanyl is a synthetic opioid, and it is extremely potent.
 Fentanyl analogs are drugs created to act like fentanyl.

-Fentanyl analogs were being manufactured illicitly, and the manufacturers are combining it with counterfeit pills, cocaine, and heroin.
-This is particularly troublesome because mixing these substances increases the user’s risk of overdose as the user doesn’t truly know what they’re getting.
+Fentanyl analogs were being manufactured illicitly, and the manufacturers are combining them with counterfeit pills, cocaine, and heroin.
+This is particularly troublesome because mixing these substances increases the user’s risk of overdose, as the user doesn’t truly know what they’re getting.

 The Cost of Substance Use in Indiana